vxedit/Game-of-life/README.md

-# Game-of-life
+#Game of Life

-This is an implementation of John Conway's Game of Life using Python.
+An Implementation of John Conwayg Game of Life in Python

+##How to Run

+1.Clone the repository
+2.Install and use a virtual environment
+3.Install the dependencies
+4.Run the game_of_life. py script

+##Dependencies

+-numpy
+-matplotlib